The Mating Season (film): Reception

 A Variety review praised Ritter, "who glitters the brightest" and who "socks with just the right amount of underplaying".
 The review had positive notes for writer Brackett, director Leisen, and actor Hopkins.

 Lionel Collier of Picturegoer deemed it a "bright, but very overlong domestic comedy."

-Frank Leyendecker of Boxoffice praised the performances of Ritter and Hopkins and noted, "Director Mitchell Leisen captures attention with the opening shot and maintains a feast pace throughout".
+Frank Leyendecker of Boxoffice praised the performances of Ritter and Hopkins and noted, "Director Mitchell Leisen captures attention with the opening shot and maintains a fast pace throughout".

+The New York Times's Bosley Crowther reviewed the film on April 12, 1951 (a day after its NYC premiere) saying: "That grand comedienne, Thelma Ritter, who neatly ate up the minor roles of gawky, outspoken domestics in "A Letter to Three Wives" and "All About Eve," finally is handed a portion into which she can get her working teeth in Charles Brackett's "The Mating Season," which came to the Paramount yesterday.
+And what she does with the character that she is given to play in this pastiche is almost enough to make a silk purse out of routine merchandise.
+We said almost."